adiwg/mdBook/mdcodes/output.md

 ## ISO CT_CodelistCatalogue

 This format is provided as a REST endpoint [CT_CodelistCatalogue](http://mdtranslator.herokuapp.com/api/codelists?format=xml).
 It is intended for use as the formal ISO 'codeList=' reference in coding ISO 19115-2:2003 and 19115-1:2014 metadata codelists.
-This output is only available throug the API.
+This output is only available through the API.

 ````xml
 <gmd:role>